Brown Sugar Rhubarb Sour Cream Muffins [Recipe]

 Baking is a project that you want to make sure you have time (and ingredients!) to make happen.
 Muffins are great for several days after you make them, but in my opinion, they’re at their best when they are fresh from the oven. - Don’t over mix

-Over mixing quick breads or muffin batters will activate the gluten too much and create a tough, dense muffin.
-If you want your muffins to turn out the best, mix them by hand until just combined, and then scoop them into your prepared tins. - Use muffin liners– or omit the glaze!
+Over mixing quick breads or muffin batters will activate the gluten too much and create tough, dense muffins.
+If you want a more tender muffin, mix the wet ingredients and the dry ingredients in a large bowl by hand until just combined, and then scoop them into your prepared tins. - Use muffin liners– or omit the glaze!

 How long will rhubarb muffins keep?